 Can you add my logo to a nameplate?

 Metal Marker is here to help guide you through the journey to find your best printing on metal option!
 We know that a basic stamped number or embossed text is not quite sufficient for some applications.
 That is why we offer everything from brightly colored warning signs, to custom logo branding, to QR codes and more.
 Nameplates with custom designs, logos, colors, and even images are often necessary.

 For highly customized tags, two of the best processes are MetalPhoto and Screen Printing.
 While these processes share some similarities, they differ in many areas as well.
 This guide will walk you through both processes to provide a clearer picture of which best fits your application.

 Photo anodization is one of the most unique processes for custom metal identification.
 This process uses a specially developed photosensitive anodized aluminum material.
 The desired custom design is directly embedded into the metal itself.
 It is protected and sealed underneath an anodic layer of aluminum.

 When you think about durability and need custom images or designs, your first thought should be photo anodization.
 These tags feature top notch durability.

-To be clear, this is not a topical solution like screen printing.
-The embedded design cannot be scratched, worn, or fade.
-The only way the information will be removed is if you destroy the aluminum material itself is destroyed.
+To be clear, this is not a topical solution like screen printing on metal.
+The embedded design cannot be scratched, worn, or faded.
+The only way the information will be removed is if the aluminum material itself is destroyed.
 In fact, MetalPhoto tags are rated for 20+ years in outdoor applications.
 This makes them perfectly suited for industrial environments.

 MetalPhoto tags are used by organizations from a wide spectrum of industries.
 The high durability coupled with customization means there are nearly endless uses, whether it’s an industrial application or military equipment.
 A few of the most common industries include: